ywwes26/MCMC-Auxiliary/README.md

   --round 1
 ```

-The output (posterior samples trajectory, cumulative runtime trajectory for corresponding samples, etc) will be saved as `.jld2` files under `results/robust_reg/` for evaluation。
+The output (e.g., posterior sample trajectories, cumulative runtime trajectories, etc.) will be saved as `.jld2` files under `results/robust_reg/` for evaluation.

-Running multiple rounds and changing the number of steps for algorithms are similar to the truncated Gaussian example.
+Running multiple rounds and adjusting the number of steps for each algorithm are similar to the truncated Gaussian example.

 ### Bayesian Logistic Regression Example on MNIST

-Run all algorithms on classiying 3's and 5's (or 7's and 9's by `--task mnist79`):
+Run all algorithms for classifying 3's and 5's (or 7's and 9's using `--task mnist79`):

 ```bash
 julia --project=. scripts/run_bayes_logistic_reg.jl --run_all --task mnist35
 ```

-The number of steps (`nsamples`) and step sizes can be specified by:
+The number of steps (`nsamples`) and step sizes can be specified as follows:

 ```bash
 julia --project=. scripts/run_bayes_logistic_reg.jl \